At ONCC®, we believe certification makes good oncology nurses even better.

 ONCC is the premier provider of nationally accredited certification for nurses in oncology and related specialties.
 Founded in 1984 as a non-profit organization, ONCC administered the first Oncology Certified Nurse (OCN®) examination in 1986.
 Today, ONCC offers eight credential programs and has more than 39,000 currently certified nurses.

 All ONCC certification examinations are accredited by the National Commission for Certifying Agencies.
 NCCA is an independent organization that has identified the essential components of a national certification program and determines if credentialing organizations meet established standards based on those components.
 These standards are nationally recognized principles used by a variety of organizations for certification programs in diverse professions.
 NCCA accreditation indicates that ONCC programs have been evaluated by the Commission and meet or exceed all of its standards.

-The mission of ONCC is to promote excellence in patient care and professional practice by validating specialized knowledge in oncology nursing and related specialties.
+The mission of ONCC is to promote health and safety by validating competence and ensuring life-long learning in oncology nursing and related specialties.

-Oncology care across the continuum will be provided by oncology certified professionals.
+Oncology care across the continuum is provided by oncology certified professionals.

 Values are our organizations’ guiding principles.
-They represent our core beliefs for the Oncology Nursing Society (ONS) and its family of affiliated corporations, including the ONS Foundation, Oncology Nursing Certification Corporation, and ONS:Edge.
+They represent our core beliefs for the Oncology Nursing Society (ONS) and its family of affiliated corporations, including the Oncology Nursing Foundation, Oncology Nursing Certification Corporation.

 The organization and its certificants exhibit integrity and earn trust through ethical behaviors and uncompromising professionalism to all parties in business, professional, and personal interactions.